Block decomposition via the geometric Satake equivalence: Smith-Treumann theory and consequences

 Recall the construction of $D^b_{\mathcal{IW}}(\mathrm{Gr},\mathbf{k})$ from subsection \ref{section partial affine flag}.
 If we denote by $Y_\lambda$ the orbit of $[\lambda]$ under the action of $\mathrm{Iw}_u^+$, then we have a decomposition

-where each $Y_\lambda$ is an affine space over $\mathbb{F}$.
-One can show that an orbit $Y_\lambda$ supports a non-zero Iwahori-Whittaker local system iff $\lambda$ is strictly dominant, and that in this case there exists exactly one (up to isomorphism) such local system of rank one on $Y_\lambda$, which we will denote by $\mathcal{L}^\lambda_{\mathrm{AS}}$.
+where each $Y_\lambda$ is a finite dimensional affine space over $\mathbb{F}$.
+One can show that an orbit $Y_\lambda$ supports a non-zero Iwahori-Whittaker local system iff $\lambda$ is strictly dominant, and that in this case there exists exactly one (up to isomorphism) such local system of rank one on $Y_\lambda$, which we will denote by $\mathcal{L}^\lambda_{\mathrm{AS}}$ (here $\mathrm{AS}$ stands for Artin-Schreier).

 Once again, the category $D^b_{\mathcal{IW}}(\mathrm{Gr},\mathbf{k})$ admits a canonical perverse $t$-structure, and we will denote by $\mathrm{Perv}_{\mathcal{IW}}(\mathrm{Gr},\mathbf{k})$ its heart.
 Thanks to the fact that the $\mathrm{Iw}_u^+$-orbits are affine spaces over $\mathbb{F}$, this category of perverse sheaves admits a transparent highest weight structure (cf. \cite[Corollary 3.6]{JEP_2019__6__707_0}).
 Namely, the weight poset is given by $\mathbb{X}^\vee_{++}$, and the standard, costandard and simple objects associated with some $\lambda\in\mathbb{X}^\vee_{++}$ are respectively given by